tinsaye-simeneh/portfolio/README.md

-# My Personal Portfolio: tinsayesimeneh.vercel.app
+# My Personal Portfolio site: tinsayesimeneh.vercel.app

 This is my personal portfolio built with **Next.js 15** and styled by **Chakra UI**.
 The project leverages modern technologies to create a fast, responsive, and visually appealing portfolio to showcase my work and skills.